AstitvaRaj/InShare/README.md

 # filetransfer

-A flutter project for transfer files from one phone to another
+A flutter project for transfer files from one phone to another phone over wifi connection.

 ## Getting Started